Quantum-Informed Machine Learning for Predicting Spatiotemporal Chaos with Practical Quantum Advantage: MATERIALS AND METHODS

 While $K$ is linear, our implementations seek finite-dimensional approximations by learning a set of observables whose evolution under $K$ is closed and linear.
 Next, we approximate the Koopman operator using a neural network; we define an encoder $\phi: \mathbb{R}^n \to \mathbb{R}^l$, with $l$ denotes the latent dimension, that maps the system state into a latent (feature) space, and a decoder $\psi: \mathbb{R}^l \to \mathbb{R}^n$ that reconstructs the original state.
-Unlike generic autoencoders primarily focused on data reconstruction, our Koopman operator neural network is specifically designed to learn a linear, norm-preserving evolution in the latent space, which is crucial for maintaining the long-term stability and physical fidelity of chaotic systems.
-Our detailed autoencoder-decoder architecture description can be found in Supplementary Information S7.2 and S7.3 for 1D and 2D cases.
-The dynamics in the latent space are modelled by a linear operator $K \in \mathbb{R}^{l \times l}$, such that:
+Unlike generic autoencoders primarily focused on data reconstruction, our Koopman operator neural network is specifically designed to learn a linear, norm-preserving evolution in the latent space, which is crucial for maintaining the long-term stability and physical fidelity of high-dimensional dynamical systems.
+Our detailed autoencoder-decoder architecture description can be found in Supplementary S7 for 1D and 2D cases.
+The dynamics in the latent space are modeled by a linear operator $K \in \mathbb{R}^{l \times l}$, such that:

 where $z_t$ is the encoded latent state and $\hat{x}_t$ is the reconstructed state.
 To preserve the long-term statistical behaviour of the system and approximate the spectral properties of a measure-preserving dynamical system, we constrain the operator $K$ to be unitary, i.e., $K^\top K = I$~\cite{petersen1989ergodic,budivsic2012applied,cheng2025learning}.
 This ensures that the Koopman dynamics in the latent space are norm-preserving and stable under long-term rollouts.
-In this work, unitarity is imposed by adding a regularisation term to the loss function of the form $\mathcal{L}_{\text{unitary}} = \|K^\top K - I\|^2$.
+In this work, unitarity is imposed by adding a regularization term to the loss function of the form $\mathcal{L}_{\text{unitary}} = \|K^\top K - I\|^2$.
 The Koopman operator $K$ evolves the system in a latent Hilbert space of encoded observables, enabling a linear and spectrally coherent representation of the dynamics.
-However, the preservation of long-term statistical properties in this latent space does not automatically guarantee consistency with the statistical structure of the original physical state space.
-To address this, we incorporate a QCBM that generates the probability of the system in the physical space.
-The QCBM-generated distribution serves as a reference against which the physical-space statistics of long-term rollouts are compared.
+However, the preservation of long-term statistical properties in this latent space does not automatically guarantee consistency with the statistical structure of the original physical space.